-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-Kevin Barry’s “Ox Mountain Death Song” was originally published in the October 29 & November 5, 2012 issue of The New Yorker.
+"Ox Mountain Death Song" by Kevin Barry Originally published in the October 29 & November 5, 2012 issue of The New Yorker.

 I’ve only read one Kevin Barry short story, “Fjord of Killary,” which I am now surprised to find out I didn’t like (see here).
 I don’t remember what happens in it, but I do remember the ominous feel, and if I hadn’t just read my thoughts probably would have told anyone asking that I liked it.
 Well, perhaps my first impression of Kevin Barry was simply wrong.
 After all, last year he was shortlisted for the Frank O’Connor Prize for his collection Dark Lies the Island.
 Earlier this year he published his debut novel, City of Bohane, which I’ve heard good things about.